thadryanjs/install-arch-on-vm/InstallVM.md

     systemctl enable dhcpcd

 ![](http://pythoninthewyld.com/wp-content/uploads/2020/03/install_27.png)

 Now we can install ```grub```, which will allow us to boot into our system. ```os-prober``` is sometimes installed at this step.
-It detects other operating systems if you dual boot, though that won't be an issue with a vm.
+It detects other operating systems if you dual boot, though that won't be an issue with a VM.
 It's good to know it exists however.

     pacman –S grub os-prober

 ![](http://pythoninthewyld.com/wp-content/uploads/2020/03/install_28.png)

 Now that we have ```grub```, we can install to our ```/dev/sda``` drive where is will be able to "see" the rest of our system:

     grub-install /dev/sda

 ![](http://pythoninthewyld.com/wp-content/uploads/2020/03/install_new_grb.png)